viamrobotics/docs/docs/how-tos/configure.md

 For each component that makes up your machine:

 1. Find an appropriate model for your hardware.
+   You can find the available models on the [component pages](/components/).
    For example, you can scroll through available sensor models on the [sensor page](/components/sensor/#available-models).
 2. Add a suitable model to your machine on the **CONFIGURE** page:

    - Click the + icon next to your machine part in the left-hand menu and select Component.
    - [Choose any component type](/configure/#components) (example: `camera`) and model (example: `webcam`).

-3. Click on the **Test** area of the configuration panel to test your component.
+3. Click on the **Test** area of the configuration panel to test controlling your component.
 4. If any problems occur check the [logs](/cloud/machines/#logs) or review or roll back the [configuration history](/cloud/machines/#configure).

 If a component you want to use for your project is not natively supported, you can [build your own modular resource](/how-tos/create-module/).